dwaarpe/dwaarpe.github.io/index.md

 style="background-image: url(/assets/IMG_1493.JPG);">
 <h1> Beauty Services at your home </h1>

-<h2>We come to your home in Delhi, Noida, Gurgaon, Faridabad and
+<h2>We serve in Delhi, Noida, Gurgaon, Faridabad and
 Ghaziabad.</h2>

 </header>